StackExchange/blackbox/README.md

   * `hg` -- Mercurial
   * `svn` -- SubVersion (Thanks, Ben Drasin!)
   * `p4` -- Perforce
+  * none -- The files can be decrypted outside of a repo if the keyrings directory is intact
 * Operating system
   * CentOS / RedHat
   * MacOS X